Some Very Good News about the first HEAD EAST REUNION SHOW at the Wildwood Lodge!

-Head East A Labor of Love is not a tell-all rag designed to expose the trash on anybody, defame anybody’s reputation, present anyone in a shadowy shady light, or give cause for people to utter that time worn phrase, “Ah Ha, I thought so!”
+Head East A Labor of Love is not a tell-all rag designed to expose trash on anybody, defame anybody, present anyone in a shady light, or give cause for people to utter that time worn phrase, “Ah Ha, I thought so!”

-It is also not the place where sadly, many folks kinda sorta secretly hope to see their names because they were involved in some way in a weird event with one or more of us.
-I have only named principal players such as the guys in the band, the road crew guys, some of the record company guys, et cetera.
+It is also not the place where many folks kinda sorta secretly hope to see their names because they were involved in some way in a weird event with one or more of us.
+I have only named principal players such as the guys in the band, a very few road crew guys, some principal record company guys, et cetera.
 There just wasn’t room to name everybody we know.

 The fact of this matter is, strange and weird things were commonplace around us all the time, everyday, no matter where we were, or what we were doing.
 It was just part of being out on the big time road and weird was just part of that.
 And you get used to it.
 As Glenn Frey said in some extremely apropos lyrics, “You just get numb.”

 I like to tell stories.
 So much more important than just the telling of stories, is that I enjoy telling stories that are worth telling.
 When strange and weird things happen to you on a regular basis that perhaps never happen at all to most of the other people you will ever meet, those people seem to enjoy hearing about those things.
 So in this book, that’s what I have done.
 Trust me, you can’t make this stuff up.

 The fabulous thing about these strange and weird things is they often are so funny that they not only border on, they often crossover into the absurd.
 Ridiculously absurd!

 These are stories that maybe some of you have heard before, but probably just a few.
 Most of you have heard none of them.